Tajbir09/PS4_ESP32/README.md

 ## Circuit Diagram

 *Note: Actual circuit diagrams are not included here.
-Please refer to wiring instructions in the next section for detailed connections.*
+Please refer to the wiring instructions in the next section for detailed connections.*

 ---